Wild Horses Mourn Death Of Pregnant Mare In Touching Video

 As the humans of the horse group moved away, the mare’s band of wild horses came up to pay their respects to her.
 Salt River Wild Horse Management Group (SRWHMG) caught the touching moment on video as the lead stallion began to wail, signaling other bands of wild horses to also come and pay tribute.
 Several horses from different bands gathered in a line to honor the fallen mare.

 This particular group of wild horses made national news in 2015 when forest service officials announced they would be removing them from state land.
-According to Arizona’s local CBS affiliate, officials claimed the animals were escaped livestock while conservationists argued the horses had been a staple of the territory for more than 400 years.
+According to Arizona’s local CBS affiliate, officials claimed the animals were escaped livestock while conservationists argued the horses had been a staple of the territory for more than four hundred years.

 At that time it was estimated that there were up to 100 horses in the Salt River area of Arizona.
-Forest service officials stated that the wild horses had become a danger to the community, and they were worried that a child or pet could be injured in trying to pet them or that they could wander onto local roads causing accidents.
+Forest service officials stated that the wild horses had become a danger to the community and they were worried that a child or pet could be injured in trying to pet them or that they could wander onto local roads causing accidents.
 Advocates touted the friendliness of the horses as part of their appeal.

 “This is probably the most popular wild horse herd in the country,” Simone Netherlands, president of the Salt River Wild Horse Management Group had stated in 2015.
 “People come from miles, nationally and internationally, to see this herd because they have learned to be peaceful and tolerant of people.
 We keep track of each and every horse.
 Each horse has a name.”